+The sub-fund may also invest on an ancillary basis in money market instruments - such as, for example, deposit certificates, treasury notes and/or promissory notes) - for investment purposes or to invest its cash.
 The Sub-fund may hold cash on an ancillary basis subject to the conditions and limits set out in the main part of the Prospectus.